People are living longer, on average, so providing for income far in the future may be a concern. Possible tactics:

 Buy laddered annuities.
 Instead of buying a $50,000 annuity at 65, you might buy a $10,000 annuity at 65, another $10,000 annuity at 67, another at 69, until all $50,000 is invested in five different immediate annuities.
 As you grow older, you’ll buy annuities with larger payouts.
 In addition, future annuities might pay more, if interest rates rise.

-Insure against your own longevity.
+Buy longevity insurance.
 You buy these annuities now but don’t start to collect for many years.
-Say you buy a $50,000 annuity now, at age 65, but don’t start receiving income until age 85.
-You can tap your portfolio with more confidence in your earlier retirement years, knowing these payments will kick in if you live for many years.
-You can buy a policy guaranteeing a certain payout (for your heirs) if you don’t live to that age.
+Say you buy a $50,000 annuity now, at age 65, but don’t start until age 85.
+Then, you might be collecting $15,000 (30 percent of your investment) a year.
+With longevity insurance, you can tap your portfolio with more confidence when you first retire, knowing the longevity insurance will kick in if you live for many years.